Shereen12/Central-Locking-System/README.md

-#For setting up the project please:
+# For setting up the project:

     1. Copy .env.example file and rename to .env
     2. set DB_USERNAME and DB_PASSWORD to your choice in .env
     3. set QUEUE_CONNECTION to database in .env